open-resources/dash_curriculum/_sources/part4/chapter12.md

 ## 12.4.1 A button and a card

 For a more comprehensive list of boostrap components, refer to [this source][18].
 For now we'll just add a `dbc.Button` in a new `dbc.Col` component next to our already existing `dbc.Label`.
-In ddition, we'll include a `dbc.Card` in a `dbc.Col` component in a new `dbc.Row`.
+In addition, we'll include a `dbc.Card` in a `dbc.Col` component in a new `dbc.Row`.

 [![enter image description here][19]][19]